|

 its rolling right turns under Subsection (b) of CVC 21453, instead of

-(a), which resulted in a much-lower fine - $159 including all fees.
+(a), which resulted in a much-lower fine.
 And a few judges in other cities offer reduced fines to

 defendants with rolling right tickets.